This article tells you how to create a deed and when you should use one. It also tells you the advantages of using a deed over an agreement.

 You can have a single party to a deed.
 An agreement under hand requires at least two parties (because you cannot agree with yourself to do something).

 You have 12 years in which to enforce the breach of a term in a deed.
 It is six years in an agreement under hand.

 Because a witness adds certainty to signature and date, every 'instrument' creating, conferring or transferring an interest in real property must be a deed.

 That has been the case for centuries, but it is stronger than ever now because any such interest must be registered and the Land Registry will not register an interest conferred by an instrument signed under hand.

 For example, if you create a declaration of trust in a property, you must do so by using a deed.

 Many foreign jurisdictions still work in the Dark Ages, so you are less at risk from nasty surprises if you use a deed - or at least have witnesses to the signatures on your agreement.

-For example, if you set up a trust.
+For example, if you set up a trust or change your name.

 Less consistently than insurance companies, a bank may accept a document to which it is not a party, only if it is a deed.
 The reason is that they feel more comfortable with the additional security provided by a witness.

 Because the only way to transfer every legal right is by a novation agreement, that is what you should use whenever it is possible to do so.
 That means use it whenever all three parties can get together and agree.
 By now you will have gathered that a novation need never be by deed.
 No witness can improve on the security provided by all three parties signing the document to confirm their agreement.
 You cannot be much safer in accepting a document than when it has been signed by three unconnected people, so it is strange that one of the only agreements that cannot be improved by using the deed form, is often referred to as a 'deed of novation'.